EIP have been confirmed as a finalist for the Most Impactful Investment Award at this year’s Growth Investor Awards being held on 7 November.

 With EIP’s support, not only has Imbiba delivered growth through its various businesses, it has also contributed to the economy and fulfilled the Government’s requirement of proving the effectiveness of the EIS.
 EIP raised £7m of EIS funding (over two years) for an Imbiba company, which has turnover of £10m and pre-tax profits of £1.5m.
 So it pays corporation tax, it pays rates, stamp duty and VAT and finally, it employs close to 150 people, all of whom pay income tax.
 A quick back of the envelope calculation would suggest the business generates tax revenue of around £2.5m a year, for a one-time investment by the Government of just £2.1m (30% of £7m)!

 Martin Sherwood, Partner

 Martin Sherwood has many years’ experience of small company fundraising and in particular the tax-efficient investment market, specialising in the Hospitality & Leisure Sectors.
-Martin is currently chairman of the four British Country Inns companies and of Halcyon Hotels and Resorts plc, which was a major investor in Luxury Family Hotels, which he helped launch 20 years ago.
+He is currently chairman of the four British Country Inns companies and of Halcyon Hotels and Resorts plc, which was a major investor in Luxury Family Hotels, which he helped launch 20 years ago.
 He was founder and head of Tax Efficient Solutions, first at Teather & Greenwood (1997-2004) and subsequently at Smith & Williamson (2004-2010), which he left to found Enterprise.